wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-meeting-hell.md

 ![Meeting Interruption?](../images/stop-the-meeting-hell-3.PNG)

-Then why are you using the worst Microsoft Teams feature to call a colleague who is busy in another scheduled event to join your meeting?
+Then why are we using the worst Microsoft Teams feature to call a colleague who is busy in another scheduled event to join your meeting?

 This causes interruptions for all … be right back … Willy what do you think … Willy? … back … What did I miss?
 These interruptions drive me insane.